Lumin-Health/Reverse-ETL-Homebrew/README.md

     *   `Email` -> `raw_provider_email`
     *   `Phone` -> `raw_provider_phone`
     *   `Fax` -> `raw_provider_fax`
 *   **Manual edits**: ROIs flagged as `processing_status = "Processed"` with a non-null `processing_datetime` are skipped so HubSpot-only updates stay intact.
-You can also list additional manual fields in the `ROI_PROTECTED_PROPERTIES` environment variable to exclude them from all writes.
+You can also list additional manual fields in the `ROI_PROTECTED_PROPERTIES` environment variable to exclude them from all writes, and a `roi_manual_override` checkbox will bypass future updates.
+*   **Alerts**: If an ROI cannot find its patient after five nightly retries, the function posts an alert to the Slack channel wired through `SLACK_WEBHOOK_SECRET`.
 *   **Associations**: Associations between ROI objects and Contacts continue to be managed by Hubspot workflows, not this integration.

 ## Security & Compliance (HIPAA)